EHGCN: Hierarchical Euclidean-Hyperbolic Fusion via Motion-Aware GCN for Hybrid Event Stream Perception: Introduction

 \section{Introduction}

-Event cameras have gained significant attention in computer vision for asynchronously recording brightness changes at each pixel\shortcite{introduction1_recordbrightnesschanges}, a mechanism that emulates the functional characteristics of retinal ganglion cells\shortcite{introduction_ganglioncells}, enabling microsecond-level responsiveness and low data redundancy.
-It demonstrates remarkable advantages for tasks in event-based perception such as object detection\shortcite{introductionsuchasdetection}, recongnition\shortcite{introduction4_recognition} and tracking\shortcite{introduction3tracking}, \textit{etc.} Nevertheless, the inherent sparsity and asynchrony of event streams impose significant challenges on perception tasks accordingly.
+Event cameras have gained significant attention in computer vision due to their ability to asynchronously record brightness changes at each pixel.
+This mechanism emulates the functional characteristics of retinal ganglion cells, enabling microsecond-level responsiveness and low data redundancy \citep{ijcv4_deraining}.
+Thus, it demonstrates remarkable advantages for tasks in event-based perception such as object detection \citep{re_detecctionCNN}, recognition \citep{2026IJCV_human_action_recognition} and tracking \citep{2026IJCV_tracking}.
+Nevertheless, the inherent sparse and asynchronous characteristics of event streams pose significant challenges on perception tasks.

-Traditional frame-based methods convert event streams into dense tensors using fixed temporal windows or adaptive spatio-temporal aggregation, misaligning with the inherent sparsity and asynchronicity of event data, causing information loss and computational redundancy.
-Thus, processing directly on the event data is paramount.
-While Spiking Neural Network (SNN) are naturally compatible with event data, their hardware parallelism demands and suboptimal learning algorithms hinder practical deployment.
-Graph geometric representations address these issues by modeling events as graph nodes and constructing edges based on spatio-temporal proximity, forming structured spatio-temporal event graphs.
-This paradigm preserves sparsity while enabling topological analysis, demonstrating competitive performance across tasks.
-However, conventional graph structures predominantly focus on local neighborhood relationships, failing to capture long-range motion correlations or global motion consistency, which limits their ability to preserve event stream continuity and establish comprehensive spatio-temporal dependencies.
-These bottlenecks necessitate novel perception frameworks to model the complex and hierarchical neuromorphic relations among retinal events, which fully exploits the bio-inspired event camera.
+For perception, traditional frame-based methods convert event streams into dense tensors \citep{re_timesurfaces} using fixed temporal windows or adaptive spatio-temporal aggregation, misaligning with the inherent sparsity and asynchronicity of event data, causing information loss and computational redundancy.
+Thus, direct processing of event streams is paramount.
+While Spiking Neural Networks (SNNs) are naturally compatible with event data \citep{introduction4_recognition}, their hardware parallelism demands and suboptimal learning algorithms hinder practical deployment.
+Geometric graph representations of Graph Neural Networks (GNNs) address these issues by modeling events as graph nodes and constructing edges based on spatio-temporal proximity, forming structured spatio-temporal event graphs.
+This paradigm preserves sparsity while enabling topological analysis, demonstrating competitive performance across tasks \citep{EAGR_recog}.
+However, since a moving object exhibits unique motion pattern over a very short time interval, it generates numerous events that share the same motion state.
+Traditional spatio-temporal graphs treat these events as graph nodes connected by pairwise edges.
+While this paradigm can model local interactions, it struggles to directly capture the shared motion state among global events, resulting in redundant representations and structural limitations, which limits their ability to preserve event stream continuity and capture long-range spatio-temporal dependencies.